Allen-Synthesis/EuroPi/hardware/build_guide.md

 #### Screw the second screw into the PCB standoff through front of the Pico PCB to hold the two PCBs together firmly
 Don't over-tighten so hard that you damage the PCB, but you also don't want this to rattle loose so make sure it is secure.

-#### If not already soldered, solder the headers to the Pico so that they are on the opposite side to the black integrated chips

 #### Push the Pico into its slot on the Pico PCB

+#### If not done already, peel the protective film off the OLED display

 #### Finally, pop the TL074 and MCP6002 Op-Amps into their respective sockets